 You can also save up to 20% on home insurance and up to 29% on your auto policy if you bundle your insurance with American Family.
 These substantial discounts are why we chose AmFam as the best for bundling.

 The company covers 19 states including earthquake-prone areas like Nevada, Washington, and Utah.

 Best for California Residents: California Earthquake Authority

 The California Earthquake Authority is a privately funded, publicly managed organization that’s not like other earthquake insurance carriers.
-It holds 23.8% (the majority) of the market share for all earthquake insurance in California and focuses exclusively on earthquake insurance.
-The company insures nearly 1.2 million California homes as of 2020.
+It holds 22.8% (the majority) of the market share for all earthquake insurance in California and focuses exclusively on earthquake insurance.
+The company insures over 1 million California homes as of 2020.